arjn2/faasnet/README.md

 # FaasNet

+> Note: this is an experimental stage , not production ready.

 > Microservices and event-driven architecture without Docker, without Kubernetes, without a cloud account.
 Just .NET 9 processes and a ~400-line supervisor.

 **Version:** 9.1.1 — built, tested, and demoed end-to-end on Debian with .NET 9